qbead/qbeadWebsite/content/book/lightandcolor.md

 The frequency of a wave describes how often the repetitive motion of a wave is repeated.
 We describe this motion in Hertz (Hz), which stands for the number of waves per second.
-For example, a wave with a frequency of 3 Hz, would repeat its motion 3 times in one second.
+For example, a wave with a frequency of 3 Hz would repeat its motion 3 times in one second.
 Finally, the speed of a wave describes how fast the wave moves forward.
 Sound and light are both waves,